 What to read next:

-Have you read The Wide Starlight?
+Have you read Hazel and Gray?
 What did you think of it?

-Title: These Violent Delights (These Violent Delights #1) Author: Chloe Gong Genre: Young Adult, Historical Fiction, Fantasy Publisher: Simon and Schuster Canada Source: Publisher via NetGalley Format: Ebook Release Date: November 17, 2020 Rating: ★★★★★
+Title: The Infinity Courts (The Infinity Courts #1) Author: Akemi Dawn Bowman Genre: Young Adult, Fantasy, Science Fiction Publisher: Simon and Schuster Canada Source: Publisher via NetGalley Format: Ebook Release Date: April 6, 2021 Rating: ★★★★★

 Thank you Simon and Schuster Canada for providing a copy of this book in exchange for an honest review.